Installing Bind9 with DLZ and MySQL backend on Ubuntu Jaunty (9.04) and Lucid (10.04)

 root@foo:/usr/local/src/bind9# apt-get install fakeroot bison

-My sources.list was lacking a required deb-src entry:
+My sources.list was lacking the required deb-src entries:

 root@foo:/usr/local/src/bind9# vim /etc/apt/sources.list

-Make sure the following deb-src line is present and active:
+Make sure the following deb-src lines are present and active:

-On Lucid, replace jaunty with lucid, of course.
+On Jaunty, replace lucid with jaunty, of course.

 If you modified sources.list, update the package index.